We're working to restore floodplain forests and reconnect floodplains on Conservancy-owned former agricultural properties along the Neversink River.

 The Nature Conservancy is working to restore floodplain forests and reconnect floodplains on Conservancy-owned agricultural properties along the Neversink River.

-This first phase of the restoration project, partially funded by Trout Unlimited via funds from the Millennium Pipeline Stream Improvement Fund, focuses on restoring the floodplain forest around Spring Brook, a small, cold, groundwater fed tributary to the Neversink River.
+This phase of the project, partially funded by Trout Unlimited via funds from the Millennium Pipeline Stream Improvement Fund, focuses on the floodplain forest around Spring Brook, a tributary to the Neversink River.

-Spring Brook, a groundwater fed stream that supports native brook trout, is increasingly “captured” by the Neversink River during large floods which contributes to increased sedimentation and damage to the small existing riparian buffer during these events.
+Spring Brook, a groundwater-fed stream, is increasingly “captured” by the Neversink during floods, which increases sedimentation and damage to the riparian buffer.
 Here, volunteers from Trout Unlimited install fencing to protect trees.

 A more substantial floodplain forest around the spring will help lower water velocities and improve water quality by increasing sedimentation onto the floodplain instead of within the channel.